fusioncharts/fusioncharts-smartlabel/README.md

 ```

-## Usage
+## API

 __Please see the concept above before proceeding__

 SmartLabel is immensely useful when text needs to be drawn in SVG or Canvas.
-Since SVG / Canvas does not manage text it is necessary to have pre procressing on the text before having it rendered.
+Since SVG / Canvas does not manage text, it is necessary to have pre procressing on the text before getting it rendered.

-SmartLabel provides out of the box feature to
+SmartLabel provides out of the box features to
+- If a bound box is provided it wraps / truncates the text
 - Calculate the metrics (height and width) of text for any style
-- If a bound box is provided it truncates the text
 - Add ellipses if the text is truncated
 - Wraps a label in the bound box